eon01/awesome-chatgpt/README.md

 - [summarize.site](https://github.com/clmnin/summarize.site): Summarize web pages using OpenAI ChatGPT
 - [chatgpt-conversation](https://github.com/platelminto/chatgpt-conversation): Have a conversation with ChatGPT using your voice, and have it talk back.
 - [assistant-chat-gpt](https://github.com/idosal/assistant-chat-gpt): A Chrome browser extension that embeds ChatGPT as a hands-free voice assistant
+- [DuckDuckGPT](https://www.duckduckgpt.com) 🐤 Adds the magic of ChatGPT to DuckDuckGo sidebar

 ## Web Apps